 OGE also continued to serve as the repository for biannual reports (1353 Travel Reports) that document payments of travel accepted from non-federal sources.
-Although OGE has no role in providing guidance on the travel regulations, OGE makes these reports available, as required by statute, on its website.
+Although OGE has no role in providing guidance on the travel regulations (the General Services Administration provides guidance), OGE makes these reports available, as required by statute, on its website.